OCRTOC/OCRTOC_dataset_toolkit/README.md

 ## Documentations

-We also provide detailed documentations for the toolkit.
-You can refer to the documentations for more details.
+We also provide detailed documentation for the toolkit.
+You can refer to the documentation for more details.
 The documentation is available [here](https://ocrtoc-dataset-toolkit.readthedocs.io/en/latest/).

 You can also build the documentation locally by running the following command.